Last updated on August 4, 2020

 It sounds harsh but these things happen.
 And it sucks.
-Everyone is on their own out there in the desert, though, so forgetting water is your own damn fault.
-Tents fly away and bikes get stolen…there’s no “customer service” or “police” to help you.
+Everyone is on their own out there in the desert, though, so forgetting water is your own fault.
+Tents fly away and bikes get stolen…there’s no customer service or police to help you.
 Guess you’ll have to figure it out, huh?

-Too many people on the outside world forget that life is something to design.
-They have been brainwashed by cultural paradigms.
-No one is going to deliver you the life you want wrapped in a box with a pretty bow.
+No one is going to deliver the life you want wrapped in a box with a pretty bow.

 Dig deep.
 Use your head.
 Be creative.
 Be SELF-RELIANT.

-He was married for 16 years and believed he met his wife so he could discover his ability to talk with spirits.
+He was married for 16 years and thinks he met his wife so he could discover his ability to talk with spirits.

-His 16-year marriage led up to a single moment: The day his wife’s brother invited him to join him on a trip to the jungle.
+He said his 16-year marriage led up to a single moment: The day his wife’s brother invited him on a trip to the jungle.

-His story hit me hard.
-I was once in a happy and loving relationship for 7 years.
+But his story hit me hard.
+I had abruptly ended a happy and loving 7-year relationship.